Bostock v. Clayton County, Ga.

 bbwmlaw-rule

 In a 6 to 3 ruling on Monday, June 15, 2020, the Supreme Court decided that Title VII of the Civil Rights Act of 1964, which prohibits discrimination “because of sex,” includes LGBTQ employees.
-Buckley Bala Wilson Mew LLP Partner represented Gerald Bostock, petitioner in Bostock v.
+Buckley Bala Wilson Mew LLP Partner Tom Mew represented Gerald Bostock, petitioner in Bostock v.
 Clayton County, Ga., and led the charge to secure this historic civil rights victory, which now ensures federal, uniform protection for gay, lesbian, bisexual, and transgender employees from employment discrimination.
 The decision is a landmark for LGBTQ rights and human rights in the United States.

 “There are no words to fully express Gerald Bostock’s sincere gratitude for the Supreme Court’s decision in his case.
 In a moment when so many are hurting and reeling from the injustices of inequality, this is a positive step in the right direction for equal rights,” said Mew at the time.